PaloAltoNetworks/SkilletBuilder/docs/tutorials/tutorial_set_commands.rst

 * For users wishing to work through the command line have SLI_ set up and ready to go

   * SLI can be set up locally on your machine to run quick and efficient commands on your local CLI.
 Please refer to and follow the steps in the linked SLI page to get started
-* For users wishing to work through the browser UI log into PanHandler_ and import/run skillets, specifically SkilletBuilder_ tools
+* For users wishing to work through the browser UI log into PanHandler_ and be able to import/run Skillets, specifically SkilletBuilder_ tools

 .. _PanHandler: https://panhandler.readthedocs.io/en/master/
 .. _GitHub: https://github.com